rasteroid/gigaspaces-wiki-jekyll/xap102adm/ca-apm-introscope-reporter.markdown

      <metric type="TYPE" name="NAME" value="VALUE" />
 {% endhighlight %}

-There are three fields that need to be filled: type, name and value.
+There are three fields that need to be populated: type, name and value.
 Only the first one requires a short comment.
-Introscope has a few types of metrics defined.
+Introscope has few types of metrics defined.
 Some of them are connected with a little bit of logic - e.g. Introscope may compute average value of all reported values.
 However, XAP-apm-introscope uses only the most basic ones - `LongCounter` for numerical data and `StringEvent` for others, because statistics are already processed by XAP and need only to be exported to Introscope.

 Below is an example of metric data sent to Introscope:
 {% highlight xml %}